ellemouton/website/content/drafts/onion-routing-prelims.md

 across their channel in the outbound direction.
-For example: Both Bob and Charlie have advertised `channel_updates` referring to channel `BC`, but because Alice only cares about the direction from Bob to Charlie, she only needs to look at the information from his `channel_update`.
+For example: Both Bob and Charlie have advertised `channel_updates` referring to channel `BC`, but because Alice only cares about the direction from Bob to Charlie, she only needs to look at the information from Bob's `channel_update` for the channel since it always refers to the outgoing direction.

 ![](/onion_prelims/5-path-choices.png#center)